dnarayanan/desikasgroupofawesomedocs/running_galaxy_simulations.rst

 -----------------

 The very first thing we'll need to do is to set up initial conditions with MUSIC (https://www-n.oca.eu/ohahn/MUSIC/).
+Please note: the following instructions for MUSIC are for a non-zoom in cosmological simulation only.
+Please see below for initial conditions generation for cosmological zoom in simulations.

-For MUSIC, you'll need a few libraries (compiler, GSL and FFTW loaded at the least).
+For MUSIC, you'll
+need a few libraries (compiler, GSL and FFTW loaded at the least).
 I suggest having your flags and paths set in the compiler as something like::